 In our culture we see more value in the hours worked than we do in the output of our labour.

 How did we get into such a mindset and how do we challenge that way of thinking.
 Surely we should reward the more productive and effective person?
-But we don’t, we reward the inefficient, we lift up Jane for being here at 7:30 PM finishing up his work and we criticize Anne who got all her work done and left at 4.
+But we don’t, we reward the inefficient, we lift up Jane for being here at 7:30 PM finishing up her work and we criticize Anne who got all her work done and left at 4.

 Part of the problem, especially in knowledge work, is that productivity is not easy to measure, just like quality and mistakes are hard to quantify.
 So rather than focusing on what is important we focus on what is easiest to measure – number of hours in the office, it is ironic that in our laziness in finding effective measures we end up working longer hours.